realm/realm-dotnet/Tests/SmokeTestWin32Console/README.md

 Note that it only uses the standalone Realm.Database nuget.

-The project was created and tested under Visual Studio 2017 RC and may run into minor project issues with earlier versions.
+The project was created and tested under Visual Studio 2017 RC.